derickschaefer/stcw-coverage-assistant/readme.txt

 = Does this work without Static Cache Wrangler? =

-No, this is a companion plugin that requires Static Cache Wrangler 2.0.4 or higher to be installed and activated.
+No, this is a companion plugin that requires Static Cache Wrangler 2.0.5 or higher to be installed and activated.
 It will show an admin notice if the parent plugin is missing.

-= Why isn't the trend chart displaying? =

-The trend chart requires Chart.js to be added to your WordPress site.
-This plugin does not bundle Chart.js to comply with WordPress.org guidelines.
-See the Installation section for instructions on adding Chart.js via your theme.

-= How do I add Chart.js? =

-Download Chart.js from https://www.chartjs.org/ and add it to your theme's `js` folder.
-Then enqueue it in your theme's `functions.php`:

-`
-function my_enqueue_chartjs() {
-    if (is_admin()) {
-        wp_enqueue_script('chartjs', get_template_directory_uri() . '/js/chart.min.js', [], '4.4.0', true);
-    }
-}
-add_action('admin_enqueue_scripts', 'my_enqueue_chartjs');
-`

-= Can I use the plugin without the trend chart? =

-Yes!
-All other features work perfectly without Chart.js.
-You'll still see:
-* Coverage percentage cards
-* Uncached content list
-* Recently cached pages
-* All statistics and metrics

-The trend chart is optional but recommended for tracking progress over time.

 = How often is coverage data updated? =